robincornett/display-featured-image-genesis/readme.txt

 4. Quickly see the featured image assigned to each post or term.

 == Upgrade Notice ==
-= 2.6.2 =
-Changes to the featured image for non-JavaScript users, added filter to disable responsive images
+2.6.3: better responsive image selection, term fallback image function updated for WordPress 4.8

 == Changelog ==

+= 2.6.3 =
+* added: filter for term selection for term fallback image
+* improved: decision making process to select the appropriate responsive image size
+* improved: term fallback image function (due to changes in WP4.8)

 = 2.6.2 =
 * added: filter to disable responsive images (backstretch)